 The Phenomenon of Quiet Quitting and How to Re-Engage Your Employees

 Due to the pandemic more employees are working from home, they feel burnout and have had more time to think and assess their lives.
-Subsequently many employees have decided that they need a better work life balance and this has now led to workers disengaging with their jobs.
+Subsequently many employees have decided that they need a better work life balance and this has now led to workers disengaging from their jobs.
 Let’s find out more about the phenomenon of quiet quitting and how to re-engage your employees.

 What is Quiet Quitting?